j0osman/LSTM-Assisted-MVO-Writeup/README.md

 # Enhanced Mean-Variance Optimization Using Multi-Branch LSTM

-This repository contains a report detailing the development and performance of an enhanced mean-variance optimization strategy utilizing a multi-branch Long Short-Term Memory (LSTM) network for stock price prediction.
+This repository contains a report detailing the development and performance evaluation of an enhanced mean-variance optimization strategy utilizing a multi-branch Long Short-Term Memory (LSTM) network for stock price prediction.

 ## Purpose

-The primary purpose of this report is to demonstrate the model's performance and the development process involved in creating an advanced portfolio optimization strategy.
-It provides insights into the methodology, challenges, and results achieved through the integration of machine learning techniques with traditional financial models.
+The primary purpose of this report is to critically evaluate the integration of advanced machine learning techniques with traditional portfolio optimization methods.
+It provides a balanced analysis of the methodology, challenges, and comparative performance results between standard and enhanced approaches.

-## Key Highlights
+## Key Findings

-*   Significant improvement in annualized returns compared to standard Mean-Variance Optimization (MVO).
-*   Enhanced risk-adjusted performance, as measured by the Sharpe ratio.
-*   A scalable and robust approach to portfolio management.
+*   **Standard MVO outperforms Enhanced MVO**: A simpler mean-variance optimization strategy with monthly rebalancing achieved superior results
+*   **Computational efficiency as primary advantage**: The Multi-Branch LSTM approach offers efficient portfolio weight calculation for large-scale optimization
+*   **Mixed performance results**: Enhanced MVO only marginally surpasses market average returns despite added complexity
+*   **Robust standard approach**: Standard MVO demonstrated strong risk-adjusted performance with a Sharpe ratio of 2.90

 ## Model Confidentiality

 **Please note**: The source code and specific details of the model architecture are not included in this repository.
-Due to the model's significant profit-generating potential and scalability, it is kept confidential.
+Due to the model's scalability and ongoing development, it is kept confidential.

 ## Report Contents